About The Event

 Presentation and Registration Requirements

-The conferences will feature various sessions to accommodate various research contributions, practical demonstrations, and industry insights.
+ATSN’26 will feature various sessions to accommodate diverse research contributions, practical demonstrations, and industry insights.
 The session formats are as follows:

-Full Paper Sessions: Each presentation will be allocated 20 minutes, including a brief discussion.
-These sessions will feature peer-reviewed research papers presenting original contributions to ICT and accessibility.
+Each presentation will be allocated 20 minutes, including a brief discussion.
+These sessions will feature peer-reviewed research papers presenting original contributions to accessibility.

-Tutorial Sessions: These sessions will provide in-depth instruction on key topics, methodologies, and tools related to ICT and accessibility.
+These sessions will provide in-depth instruction on key topics, methodologies, and tools related to accessibility.
 Tutorials will be led by experts and designed to engage researchers, practitioners, and industry professionals.

 Call For Papers